 How can I involve patients in my new commitment to providing value-based care?

 Value-based care models are the future of sustainable health care.
-This module is designed to help your practice make the shift towards this model so that your patients and team can reap the benefits of this outcomes-focused approach that incentivizes high quality, patient-focused care, and reduces overall health care costs.
+By shifting towards this model, your practice and your patients can reap the benefits of this outcomes-focused approach that incentivizes high-quality, patient-focused care and reduces overall health care costs.

-Use your data to improve your care.
+Utilize data to continue to improve.
 Do not underestimate the investment in IT infrastructure, applications, and database solutions required for the move to a value-based care model.
-When selecting a technology vendor, take into account their depth of knowledge in clinical and administrative processes related to care models, contracting, and care coordination—not just analytics.
-The quality of the data that goes into the system dictates the quality that comes out.
-Review of the correctness and appropriateness of the data used to determine whether quality and cost-containment goals are being achieved is often a more time-consuming task than expected.
+When selecting a technology vendor, consider their depth of knowledge in clinical and administrative processes related to care models, contracting, and care coordination—not just analytics.

 Engage patients throughout the process.

 Communicate proactively with your patients as a provider and as a practice.
 Ensuring positive patient engagement and experiences in every interaction with you and your team is crucial for achieving positive outcomes in the transition to value-based care.